Manchukuo Imperial Army: Manchukuo Imperial Guard

 When Puyi first became the head of state of Manchukuo in 1932 with the title of "Chief Executive", several units were formed to defend him and the capital of Xijing.
 Those included the Manchukuo Imperial Guards, charged with his personal protection as well as to serve as an honor guard on ceremonial occasions.
 The other was the Independent Cavalry Corps, formally the 4th Cavalry Brigade, which had taken part in the invasion of Rehe in March 1933.
 A special guard corps was also created in the Fengtian province, and eventually every province raised one.
 It performed well in combat.
-One of the more well-known irregular forces of the Imperial Army was an anti-bandit force of about 5,000 under the command of Yoshiko Kawashima, a Manchu princess and relative of Puyi.
+One of the more well-known irregular forces of the Imperial Army was an anti-bandit force of about 5,000 under the command of Yoshiko Kawashima, a Manchu royal and relative of Puyi.

 Mongolian Independence Army

 In the early 1930s the Japanese formed a "Mongolian Independence Army" out of ethnic Mongols living in Manchukuo.
 The early source of recruits were mostly bandits and other undesirables, with Japanese advisers having total control over the new force.
 The early army had about 6,000 men in total divided into three armies of 2,000 men each.
 The army, once established, became part of the regular Manchukuoan Army as mainly a cavalry force.
 It later consisted of nine cavalry regiments and waged its own war against bandits independently of the Manchukuoans with some success, also taking part in the 1933 invasion of Rehe.
 In 1938 it was expanded to a size of twelve cavalry regiments, two artillery regiments, two independent mountain batteries and a motorized transport unit.
 Two years later it was completely integrated into the Manchukuoan army and dissolved, though Mongolian units continued to perform well in operations.